Rite of Christian Initation of Adults

 The Rite of Christian Initiation of Adults is the normative way in which adults become full, active and participating members of the Catholic Church.
 The R.C.I.A. involves the whole parish, in prayer as the rites are celebrated, in hospitality as new members are welcomed, and in specific ministries as sponsor, or catechist.

-Father Virgil (320-743-2481).
-Also, anyone who would like to participate in the role of sponsor, please call the above number as well.
+Also, anyone who would like to participate in the role of sponsor, please Fr.
+Joe as well.

 The initiation of catechumens and candidates is a gradual process which takes place within the community of the faithful.
 R.C.I.A. is marked by four periods: